fefas/dotfiles/vim/README.md

 # My `vimrc` file

-I started to use vim in all my works in the begin of 2013.
+I started to use vim in all my works in the beginning of 2013.
 So I started to be ansious to find good plugins to make my vim more powerfull.
 Then I used the vim configuration of joedicastro for one year until I get boring.
 It's a very very nice `vimrc` file (https://github.com/joedicastro/dotfiles/tree/master/vim) and I learned so much with it, but I prefer something simpler and more direct.

-So I worked in my `vimrc` version 0 and you can see and get it here.
+So I did my `vimrc` version 0 and you can see and get it here.

 I'm still working in a version with more features and a better documentation.